 Demetrius wasn’t known for indulging in half-measures in war, and his assault on Rhodes was no exception.
-His army of 40,000 foot soldiers and an unknown quantity of cavalry sailed up in 170 troop transports, supported by another 200 war galleys and hundreds of small pirate craft looking for plunder.
+His army of 40,000 foot soldiers and an unknown quantity of cavalry sailed up in 170 troop transports, supported by another 200 war galleys, with the whole lot shadowed by hundreds of small pirate craft looking for plunder.
 For their part, the Rhodians weren’t known for standing on principle in war when a cause was lost.
 Demetrius probably assumed that the first sight of his fleet on the horizon would be enough to cause them to surrender.
 But the Rhodians’ spirits on this occasion were buoyed by 1000 battle-hardened Egyptian soldiers which Ptolemy had lent them for their city’s defense, and perhaps by their new government of and by them the people as well.
 For once, they were determined to make a stand.
-To do so, they had some 6000 regular soldiers, reinforced by the 1000 Egyptians and presumably every other able-bodied Rhodian male, all ensconced behind high, strong walls, with a small but skillful fleet sheltering in hidden harbors elsewhere on the island.
+To do so, they had some 6000 regular soldiers, reinforced by the 1000 Egyptians and presumably by every other able-bodied Rhodian male when push came to shove, all ensconced behind high, strong walls, with a small but skillful fleet sheltering in hidden harbors elsewhere on the island.

 No matter: he was already preparing his ultimate, foolproof gambit.
 Atop the acropolis, his troops were building a Helepolis, one of the most fearsome weapons of war anyone had yet conceived.
 It was a movable tower on wheels, 150 feet (45 meters) high and 75 feet (22.5 meters) wide by the account of the ancient Greek historian Diodorus, 125 tons in weight by the reckoning of the ancient Roman architect and engineer Vitruvius.
 A team of 200 men drove it from its ground floor by turning an enormous capstan attached to its wheels with leather belts, while hundreds more soldiers heaved at it from outside and behind.
 Its other eight floors were filled with human archers and mechanical dart throwers and catapults.
 The soldiers inside peered out at the world from behind an array of adjustable slits in its thick armor of metal and animal hide.
 The Swiss Army knife of siege warfare came complete with a built-in battering ram for breaking down walls and a drawbridge that could be lowered to span the distance between the tower and a protuberance under assault.
 It was awesome and kind of ridiculous at the same time, a perfect symbol of the glory and absurdity of war.